Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while traveling through the country.

 Located in Southern France in Avignon, Palais des Papes (Palace of the Popes) is one of the largest and most important medieval Gothic buildings in Europe.

 What sets Palais des Papes apart from other palaces is that it is composed of 2 palaces.
-The old palace of Benedict XII and the new Palais of Clement VI, together forming a lavish and largest gothic building of the middle ages.
+The old palace of Benedict XII and the new Palais of Clement VI together form a lavish and largest gothic building of the middle ages.

 Walk inside the palace and relive the lives of the popes by exploring the 25 rooms in the Palais including the Pope’s private chambers, chapels with fresco decorations, and the Great Audience room adorned with the famous fresco of the prophets.